pulsar-edit/pulsar/packages/snippets/README.md

 #### Variable caveats

-* `WORKSPACE_NAME`, `WORKSPACE_FOLDER`, and `RELATIVE_PATH` all rely on the presence of a root project folder, but a Pulsar project can technically have multiple root folders.
+* `WORKSPACE_NAME`, `WORKSPACE_FOLDER`, and `RELATIVE_PATH` all rely on the presence of a root project folder, but a Lumine project can technically have multiple root folders.
 While this is rare, it is handled by `snippets` as follows: whichever project path is an ancestor of the currently active file is treated as the project root — or the first one found if multiple roots are ancestors.
 * `WORKSPACE_NAME` in VSCode refers to “the name of the opened workspace or folder.”
-In the former case, this appears to mean bundled projects with a `.code-workspace` file extension — which have no Pulsar equivalent.
+In the former case, this appears to mean bundled projects with a `.code-workspace` file extension — which have no Lumine equivalent.
 Instead, `WORKSPACE_NAME` will always refer to the last path component of your project’s root directory as defined above.

 #### Variables that are not yet supported

-Of the variables supported by VSCode, Pulsar does not yet support:
+Of the variables supported by VSCode, Lumine does not yet support:

-* `UUID` (Will automatically be supported when Pulsar uses a version of Electron that has native `crypto.randomUUID`.)
+* `UUID` (Will automatically be supported when Lumine uses a version of Electron that has native `crypto.randomUUID`.)

 ## Multi-line Snippet Body